 Luckily, I believe that being a young-adult book isn't even the reason for the lack of violence.
 Point number three, the most important and a return to my initial argument, The Hunger Games was never about the blood and gore and terror of the games - you just thought it would/wanted it to be.

 The number of people that have complained that it is the same story as Battle Royale, except not as good because Battle Royale was more realistic because it had at least 73% more blood, is reaching epic proportions.
 Let us remember that novels are also works of art and as an artist the author can choose to highlight or distract from certain elements to make the statement or tell the story they want to.
 Battle Royale was controversial, graphically violent and a little horrific - all the things the Japanese do best.
 That was the point of the novel/movie.

 The Hunger Games was about the physical and psychological journey of Katniss.
 We saw the world and the story through her eyes, to such a point that events and observations were incredibly skewed by her views, including her own flaws and failings.
 Thrust into the role of protagonist and heroine, Katniss is a tragically beautiful mix of capable and incapable, independent but lost, strong-willed yet confused.
-Throughout the novels we see her thrust into the spotlight yet simultaneously sidelined.
+Throughout the novels we see her forced into the spotlight yet simultaneously sidelined.
 We follow as she and the other young victors start to unravel as the Games take their psychological toll.
 Through her we watch others rise to action while she tries to comprehend what is real and what is fake and perhaps unknowingly, refuse to acknowledge the truth behind her personal relationships.